renerocksai/slides/BACKLOG.md

 # Backlog

+- check out what went wrong with win build after 2022-06-03
 - cleanup any messes from prev commits, i.e. getPositions()
-- use zlib to create zip files in pptx export, if possible
+- use zlib to create zip files in pptx exports
+  - minizip.c

 ## BUGS